NinaKong/FrontEndDeveloper-Guidelines/README.md

    - Step 1.
 Type URL in the browser
    - Step 2.
 If requested object is in browser cache and is fresh, move on to Step  8.
    - Step 3.
 Domain Name System (DNS) lookup to find the ip address of the server
    - Step 4.
-Browser initiates a TCP connection with the server.
+Browser initiates a Transmission Control Protocol (TCP) connection with the server.
    - Step 5.
 Browser sends a HTTP request to the server.
    - Step 6.
 Server handles the incoming request
    - Step 7.
 Browser receives the HTTP response
    - Step 8.
 Browsers displays the html content
    - Step 9.
 Client interaction with server
-   - Step 10.
-AJAX queries